MILITARY FAMILY SPECIALIST

 - Application and Demonstration of Skills to Work with Military Families (12 CEU credits)

 Candidates complete the program by returning to a military installation for a 2-day course designed to transfer learning to a practice setting.
-In this course candidates will demonstrate skills through role play with a service member and development of assessment and treatment planning related to their specific professional roles.
+In this in-person course candidates will demonstrate skills through role play conducted with a service member and development of assessment and treatment planning related to their specific professional roles.

 Candidates for the Military Family Specialist Certificate are required to earn 20 CEU credits through completing two elective courses.
 Currently offered elective courses are listed below.